microsoft/botbuilder-dotnet/samples-final/10.AspNetCore-Luis-Translator-Bot/readme.md

 - Launch Bot Framework Emulator
 - Copy and paste the url that you launched your bot app to and concatenate to it /api/messages
 	- The url should look like http://localhost/[PORT_NUMBER]/api/messages
+- You can trigger the translation by typing in the emulator "set my language to [LANGUAGE_ID]
+- To configure which languages your application can support, edit the TranslatorLocaleHelper.cs class to add or remove more languages

 # LUIS
 Language Understanding service (LUIS) allows your application to understand what a person wants in their own words.
 LUIS uses machine learning to allow developers to build applications that can receive user input in natural language and extract meaning from it.